 Let’s look at BCAAs for example.

 BCAA stands for branched chain amino acid.
-BCAAs are an intra-workout supplement that you either take in the middle of your workout or right before you start exercising.
+BCAAs are an intra-workout protein supplement that you either take in the middle of your workout or right before you start exercising.
 Basically, you don’t need to wait for your body to start digesting BCAAs before you start exercising.